 WHAT WE USE YOUR INFORMATION FOR AND REASONS FOR PROCESSING

-Our legitimate interests as referred to above (and below) include our legitimate business purposes and commercial interests in operating our business in a customer-focused, efficient and sustainable manner, in accordance with applicable legal and regulatory requirements.
+Our legitimate interests as referred to above (and below) include our legitimate business purposes and commercial interests in operating our business in a customer-focused, efficient and sustainable manner, in accordance with all applicable legal and regulatory requirements.

 Using your data for fraud prevention

 In certain situations, before we provide you with our prepaid products and services, we use your personal data to conduct checks for the purposes of preventing fraud and money laundering and to verify your identity.
 We may also share your details with other financial institutions, credit reference agencies, trade bodies, fraud prevention organisations and law enforcement agencies for the purposes of preventing fraud, money laundering, terrorist financing and other financial crimes, pursuing debtors and to verify your identity.

 If we, or a fraud prevention agency, determine that you pose a risk of fraud or money laundering, we may refuse to provide you the prepaid products or services you have requested.
 We may also stop providing existing services to you.
 A record of any fraud or money laundering risk will be retained by us and the fraud prevention agencies.
 It may also result in others refusing to provide products, services, financing or employment to you.
 If you have any questions about our processing of your data for fraud purposes, please contact us via the details provided above.

 When PPRO and fraud prevention agencies process your personal data, we do so on the basis that we have a legitimate interest to process your data in such way, in order to protect our business and to comply with the various laws that apply to us.
 Such processing may also be a contractual requirement in relation to the services you have requested from us.